How The Tonya Harding & Nancy Kerrigan Spectacle Changed Media Forever

 Even before Kerrigan was attacked off the ice rink in Detroit, the media had already settled on a narrative: Kerrigan was the refined, classy ice princess who played by the rules, while Harding, the first American woman to successfully complete the notoriously difficult triple axel, was the truck-driving, pool-playing underdog who wore hand-crafted costumes and choreographed skating routines to ZZ Top.
 “She was the American story.
 She was Rocky.
 She came from the wrong side of the tracks.
 She worked really hard.
 She was somebody every little girl at home who wanted to grow up and skate at the Olympics could say, 'Well if Tonya could do it, I can do it.'
 She made it achievable,” according to Dr. Jill Swenson, journalism and media studies professor who contributed an article to the collection Women on Ice: Feminist Responses to the Tonya Harding/Nancy Kerrigan Spectacle.

 Kerrigan may have also came from a working-class family, but Harding embodied it.
-While that bad-girl persona might have painted Harding as exciting and rebellious star to root for, after the attack it played against her.
+While that bad-girl persona might have painted Harding as an xciting and rebellious star to root for, after the attack, it played against her.

 Advertisement